(This information is for regular graduate assistantships. If you are a prospective MFA students, see MFA requirements.)

 association plans will not be considered for a waiver.
 For additional detailed information regarding the Student Health Insurance program, visit the University System of Georgia Web site.

-- All graduate students receiving a Full Tuition Waiver as part of their graduate assistantship award.
+- All graduate students receiving a Full or Partial Tuition Waiver as part of their graduate assistantship award.

 - All graduate students enrolled in programs that require proof of health insurance.